krnbatra/SplitwiseTelegramBot/README.md

+# Welcome to SplitwiseTelegramBot 👋

-## A telegram bot 🤖 for managing Splitwise application from within Telegram.
+### A telegram bot  for managing Splitwise application from within Telegram.

 The current version supports the following commands.
    1. **connect**: Connects your Splitwise account